h1t3k/Bare-Metal_Virtualized/README.md

-# THE COMPLETE WORKING GUIDE: Run Windows/Linux/Debian on macOS via External NVMe VM (Bare-Metal Virtualized)
+# THE COMPLETE WORKING GUIDE:
+Windows/Linux/Debian on macOS via External NVMe VM (Bare-Metal Virtualized)

 Battle-tested and 100% verified to work